 Select the Only select best master clock from among those listed below radio button in the Best Master Clock Options section.

 Enter the IP address of the Telecom master server(s) you want to use - one per line.
-Only one server will be used at a time.
-Domain Time will attempt
+Domain Time will subscribe to announce messages from

 to use the servers in the order listed.

 If your telecom server is non-standard, you may click the button to set Telecom-specific settings.
 Do not change these values unless your server requires them.

 Click the Apply button to save your changes.
 Domain Time will then start listening for Master announcements, and will automatically calibrate and start

 synchronizing with the Master.
 You may check the activity of the PTP conversation by clicking the Status and Graph links.

 OPTIONAL: As of v5.2.b.20190701, Domain Time Client and Server support Windows NDIS software timestamping, which allows measurement of network stack delays.